snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 <h3 id="ext">1.1 Externalizing the file used for the user agent parser enrichment</h3>

-Up until this release, the [User Agent Parser Enrichment][ua-parser-enrichment] relied on a "database" of user agents regexes that was embedded within the code.
-With this release, we have externalized this file to decorrelate updates to the file with updates the library, which gives us a lot more flexibility.
+Up until this release, the [User Agent Parser Enrichment][ua-parser-enrichment] relied on a "database" of user agent regexes that was embedded within the code.
+With this release, we have externalized this file to decorrelate updates to the file from updates to the library, which gives us a lot more flexibility.

-We will be doing the same thing for the Referer Parser Enrichment in a future release.
+This User Agent Parses update will of course make its way into a future batch pipeline release, and we'll be doing the same thing for the Referer Parser Enrichment as well.

 Huge thanks to [Kevin Irwin][userkci] for contributing this change!

-This update will of course also make its way into a future batch pipeline release.

 <h3 id="cf">1.2 More flexible Iglu webhook</h3>